jonathanklinn/Dota-2-Predicator/README.md

 ![alt text](https://github.com/jonathanklinn/Dota-2-Predictor/blob/master/Images/Screen%20Shot%202018-09-15%20at%2012.06.49%20PM.png)

-The results show that hero damage had the most influence and predictive power when using GDBC.
+The results show that hero damage was the most influential in the construction of the GDBC model.

 The following are partial dependency plots:
 ![alt text](https://github.com/jonathanklinn/Dota-2-Predictor/blob/master/Images/Screen%20Shot%202018-09-15%20at%2012.07.17%20PM.png)